Damian-MG/TFG/README.md

       $ sudo apt-get install gztool
       ```
       This tool created by Roberto S. Galende [circulosmeos](https://github.com/circulosmeos) is required to work with compressed gzip files.
+      Make sure to get v1.4.2 or later, previous versions won't work as espected.

  3. Configuration: